cklutzke/StaticTGC/README.md

 TODO List --------------------------

-Browse parts via Algolia Vue controls.

-Allow a customer to complete a purchase.

 Watch for errors adding items to cart.
 (Aiming Shooter)

+Allow a customer to complete a purchase.

+Display a count of cart items in all views.

 Create an appropriate landing page.